Hawaiʻi Administrative Process for Child Support

 Establishment and Modification of Child Support

 After CSEA receives an application for services for establishment or modification of a child support obligation, it sends documents to the parties requesting income and other information relevant to the calculation of a child support obligation.
-Using the information it receives from the parties and other sources, if available, the CSEA generates a proposed order with a child support amount based upon the Hawaiʻi Child Support Guidelines.
-Please note, the CSEA prepares the proposed order.
+Using the information it receives from the parties and other sources, if available, the CSEA (not the OCSH) generates a proposed order with a child support amount based upon the Hawaiʻi Child Support Guidelines.
+Please note, the CSEA, not the OCSH, prepares the proposed order.
 The CSEA then serves the proposed order on the parties along with a Request for Hearing form and other forms.

 Enforcement remedies are initiated when CSEA records show that the responsible parent owes back child support.
 In enforcement proceedings, the responsible parent receives a Notice of a proposed enforcement remedy such as State Tax Refund intercept, Credit Bureau Reporting, additional Income Withholding, or License Suspension.
 Custodial parents are not parties to enforcement proceedings and only the responsible parent is sent the notice of a proposed enforcement action.
 The responsible parent receives a Request for Hearing form along with the Notice of the proposed enforcement action that he or she can complete and mail to the CSEA to contest the proposed action.

 Termination of Child Support

 The administrative process to terminate a child support obligation can begin automatically as a child approaches the age of eighteen, through the CSEA computer system, or it can be requested by a party based on the child’s emancipation, death, or lack of attendance at high school or a program of higher education after the child turns 18.
 Both parties will receive a notice or proposed administrative order from the CSEA informing them that child support will be terminated.
 The Request for Hearing form sent with the notice or proposed administrative order terminating child support can be completed by either party and mailed to the CSEA to contest the proposed termination.